fmedrano2019/TraderJoes/README.md

 ## Required Files

 All the listed files must exist within the same directory on your machine.
-- wGAN-GP model notebook (located in their respective directories)
+- wGAN-GP model notebook* (located in their respective directories)
 - ARIMA Model Notebook
 - AE (autoencoder) Notebook
 - fulldata.csv (located in the data directory)

+**Directions which follow are equivalent for all forms of the wGAN-GP model (3-day, 5-day, etc).**

 ## Kernel Set Up
 The following packages must be installed in the kernel you wish to run the notebooks with.
 These notebooks use Python 3.9.13.